prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 # How much match history is needed for the EM metric to be a reliable classifier?

-During our classificaiton, we relied on matchup-averaged EM factors.
+When calibrating our ML model, we relied on matchup-averaged EM factors to make train/test point classificaitons.
 But how much match history do you need to determine if a risky strategy is likely optimal?
 It's unclear whether an EM factor computed after one match is likely to be reflective of the EM factor that would be obtained from 10+ matches.
-To address this, I first restricted my data to players who have played each other 15 times.
+To address this, I considered matchup data from players who have played each other at least 15 times.

-I then calculated the EM factor for each match in the matchup history.
-Afterwards, I calculated what the matchup averaged EM factor was *as a function of the number of matches included in the average* (0-15).
+I calculated the EM factor for each match in the matchup history.
+Afterwards, I calculated what the match-averaged EM factor was *as a function of the number of matches included in the average* (0-15).
 I could then compare these individual values to the 15-match-averged EM factor.
 This gives me a sense of how quickly the EM factors converged to their average value as the match history evolved between two players.
 I was most interested in determining how many matches it took for the average EM factor to converge to being the same sign (positive or negative) as the 15-match average.
 This is relevant since whether EM>0 determines the classification for each player in the ML model.

 The following plot displays this convergence curve along with the mean accuracy of the LR model.
 As can be seen from the plot, after 3 matches, in 70% of cases, the classification prediction has converged to what the eventual 15-match classification would be.

 ![](/data_visualizations/strategy_convergence.png?raw=true)

-Given that our ML models have a mean accuracy score of 75%, we can estimate that if a player has played less than two matches versus a particular opponent, the LR model may provide a better estimate of which strategy is preferable than his own limited match statistics against that player would imply.
+Given that our ML models have a mean accuracy score of 75%, we estimate that if a player has played less than two matches versus a particular opponent, the LR model may provide a better estimate of which strategy is preferable than his own limited match statistics against that player would imply.

-As a side note, I calculated the EM factors here by averaging the EM factor from each individual match in a given matchup.
+As a side note, I calculated the average EM factors here by averaging the EM factor from each individual match in a given matchup.
 However, in the classification metric used in the ML model, I'm actually considering the EM factor averaged across *all points* that have been played in the matchup.
 These two quantities are slightly different since there are a different number of points in each match.
 However, I verified that the two averages produce the same classification ('risky' vs 'safe') in over 90% of cases when considering the full history in a particular matchup, and thus their convergence rates are likely fairly similar as well.
-Convergence curves as a function of points played were more difficult to produce for technical reasons and were neglected here.
+Convergence curves as a function of points played were more difficult to produce for technical reasons and were not pursured here.

-There are pros and cons to using point-averaged and match-averaged EM factors for classificaitons; however point averages were chosen in my approach.
+In reality, there are pros and cons to using point-averaged and match-averaged EM factors for classificaitons; however point averages were chosen in my approach.

 # Replacing Monte Carlo Modeling: Using Machine Learning instead